woondroo/ip_intercept/README.md

 # ip_intercept

 ### It's very simple to use:
 * Step1.
-Copy the ip area into ip_"ip_area_generate.php" where you want to intercept!
+Copy the ip area into "ip_area_generate.php" where you want to intercept!
 And run:
 ```
 php ip_area_generate.php
 ```